jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Quantum Circuits

 A quantum circuit is network of quantum gates applied to a set of qubits.
 It can be described by a quantum circuit diagram or in a quantum programming language.
-Quantum circuit diagrams are easier to work with than matrix equations and allow a more intuitive level of understanding.
+Quantum circuit diagrams allow a more intuitive level of understanding.

+A quantum circuit has a fixed number of qubits.
+No qubits can be added to the circuit or deleted.
+Any extra qubits (known as *ancilla* qubits) that the computation needs must be included and initialized as part of the initial state.
+This is required to satisfy unitarity of the quantum operations.

 #### Operations on Multiple Qubits